eeei3/eeeeeSpider/README.md

 4. Warnings [True or False]
 - This feature will pause the crawler once it has hit a certain number of sites.
 Enableing this will cause the crawler to pause and give the user a choice with what to do.
-- Disableing this feature will cause the crawler to keep parsing.
+- Disabling this feature will cause the crawler to keep parsing without any input from the user.
 5. Compress [True or False]
 - This gives the user the option if they want the results to be compressed or not.
 This can be helpful, for when the crawler needs to parse a large site, to save storage space.